 If you’re using an older version, such as Windows XP or Vista, your computer probably won't meet the system requirements to upgrade to Windows 10.
 If you’re thinking about upgrading an older computer, we’d recommend purchasing a new computer that already has Windows 10 installed.

 Many users complained that Windows 8 (the previous version) was confusing and difficult to use.
 As a result, Windows 10 looks and feels similar to older versions.
 For example, whereas Windows 8 uses the Start screen to launch applications, Windows 10 uses the traditional Start menu.
 Still, Windows 10 includes lot of new features and improvements, including:

 Apps you previously had installed on your Windows 7 or Windows 8 computer will still be there once you upgrade to Windows 10.

 If you are upgrading from Windows 7 or Windows 8, most of your apps should still work.
 However, if you're using an older version like Vista or XP, there's a good chance some of your apps will not be compatible with Windows 10.
 A simple Google search will often be enough to tell if an app will be compatible with Windows 10.

 No, you aren't required to upgrade to Windows 10.
 However, it's worth noting that Microsoft will continue to support Windows 10 after older versions like Windows 7 or Windows 8.
 For this reason, we recommend upgrading to Windows 10 if possible.

-Yes, but if you use a Professional or Enterprise version of Windows at your office, you will need someone from the IT department to install the upgrade on your computer.
+Yes, but if you use a Professional or Enterprise version of Windows at your office, you may need someone from the IT department to install the upgrade on your computer.